rama1997/GiveUsAnA/docs/final.md

 $$Action Value Function: Q(s,a) = r + γV(s′)$$

+The action value function is essentially the Q-value from the method Q-Learning.
+It determines a value obtained from taking a certain action a on a certain state s.
 We obtain the weighted-average of $$r + γV(s′)$$ for every possible action a that we can take on state s.
 The action value function is simply given the state s and action a which will result in only one next state at s'.

 $$Advantage: A(s,a) = Q(s,a) - V(s)$$